 For a net-zero energy building project to be completed, industrial construction experts carry out extensive planning and calculations.
-These experts also have to pay close attention to the building process and incorporate necessary systems to enable the building to produce its own energy.
+These experts also have to pay close attention to the building process and incorporate necessary systems to enable the building to produce its energy.

-With green building, the main goal is to minimize the adverse effects that a building has on the environment through a more efficient use of resources.
+With green building, the main goal is to minimize the adverse effects that a building has on the environment through more efficient use of resources.
 Although Zero energy buildings satisfy one of the major goals of green energy construction, which is reducing greenhouse gas emissions and energy use to considerable amounts, these buildings may or may not satisfy other considerations for being “green,” like the use of recycled building materials and reducing waste.

-According to a top commercial general contractor San Francisco, zero energy buildings have a lower ecological impact during the lifetime of the building compared to some “green buildings.”
+According to top commercial general contractors in San Francisco, zero energy buildings have a lower ecological impact during the lifetime of the building compared to some “green buildings.”
 This is because designers of net-zero buildings are motivated to apply holistic design principles and use naturally recurring assets, such as daylight and passive solar orientation.
 On the other hand, some green buildings demand the importation of fossil fuel or energy to satisfy the needs and requirements of the owners.